csommerl/js120/lesson1/lesson1_notes.md

 }
 ```

+Proper syntax would actually use the `this` keyword on line 4!

 #### :warning: Limitation of compact syntax

-**Compact method syntax does not work the same as using the full syntax with the `function` keyword.**
+Compact method syntax **does not work the same** as using the full syntax with the `function` keyword.

 Cf. [Method definitions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Method_definitions) on MDN.